nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

     --set database.te.labels.tx-type=oltp
 ```

-Install the `database` chart for the secondary Helm release and deploying TE _group 2_:
+Install the [database](../stable/database/README.md) chart for the secondary Helm release which deploys TE _group 2_:
-Configure `tx-type=cob` label for the TEs in this group.
+Configure the `tx-type=cob` label for the TEs in this group.

 ```shell
 helm install database-group2 nuodb/database \